Semantic Search and LLMs

 Generate dense vector embeddings for semantic (nearest-neighbour) search.

-The embeddings take quite a while to generate for the whole release (about 40 minutes for the UK Monolith with 831k concepts), and the resulting Arrow IPC file is about 2.7 GB, but the resulting semantic search capabilities are pretty impressive — you can find relevant concepts even when there are no shared keywords between the query and the concept text.
+The embeddings take quite a while to generate for the whole release (about 40 minutes for the UK Monolith with 838k concepts), and the resulting Arrow IPC file is about 2.7 GB.
+The resulting semantic search is a genuinely useful adjunct to keyword search - see the caveats in sct semantic before relying on it.

 Pull the embedding model